JacobersCom/Raytracer/README.md

 # Raytracer

-This is my first graphics project.
+This is my first graphics project!

-Is is currently in progress, as it only draws a sphere with a gradiant
+The goal of this project is to create a offline raytracer with shadowing and reflections.

+The current state of the project is unfinished.